 Sleeping on your back is good for people with military posture and some other body types.
 To reduce spinal stress, try putting a pillow under the knees.
 Also, a thin cervical support pillow will reduce neck and spine stress by supporting the neck and cradling the head while sleeping.

-The best sleeping position for most of us is to sleep is on our side.
-To reduce spinal stress, try putting a pillow between the knees.
+Sleeping on your side is the best sleeping position for most of us.
+To reduce spinal stress, try putting a knee support pillow between the knees.
 This will stop the top leg from falling in front of the body and twisting the pelvis.
 A thick (but not too thick) foam cervical pillow will help to keep the head level with the center of the shoulders.
 If you are not sure if your head is drooping down, ask a friend to look at you from behind when you are lying on your side.
 If your head is bent up or down, you are stressing the neck.

 Best Mattress for Back Pain